Muteeb-Haider55/Muteeb-Haider55/README.md

-# 💫 About Me:
-Hi there! 👋 I'm Mateeb Haider, a passionate MERN Stack Developer.<br>I specialize in building dynamic, responsive web applications and backend systems using HTML, CSS, JavaScript, React, Node.js, Express, MongoDB, and SQL.
-Along with MERN, I have experience with C/C++ and enjoy solving challenging coding problems and exploring new technologies
+Hi there! 👋 I'm Mateeb Haider a passionate Full-Stack Developer and Software Engineer with a strong foundation in both front-end and back-end development.
+As a dedicated problem solver, I'm committed to delivering exceptional software solutions that exceed expectations.
+My coding style emphasizes clarity, efficiency, and maintainability.

 ## 🌐 Socials: